 Please note that the iSIGHT Intelligence software is available through Windows Defender Advanced Threat Protection (WDATP), but not the free version of Windows Defender.

-WDATP customers can access various technical indicators provided by the software.
-These include the attacker's main motive, tools it uses, information about target domains and geographic areas, and a description of the attacker and its functions.
+WDATP clients can access various technical indicators provided by the software.
+These include the basic motivation of the attacker, tools he uses, information about the domains-targets and geographic areas, as well as a description of the attacker and his operations.

 According to the ARN publication, security teams can have all Windows 10 telemetry data through subscription billing models.